mcandre/lftp-pocket-reference/basic_lftp_commands.md

 ### Local operations

 To navigate directories and perform other local operations, prefix the operation with `local `.
 E.g., `local pwd` prints the current working directory of the local FTP endpoint.
 The same goes for `local cd`, `local ls`, `local mv`, `local cp`, `local rm`, and other common Unix file commands.

+## Caching

+By default, LFTP caches directory listings; if a file or folder is created, deleted, or moved, LFTP `ls` may not reflect the change.
+To fix this, run `cache flush`, or